Kraaketing/greenheron/src/pages/llm-info.md

 **Official Information About Green Heron**

-This page is intended for LLMs like ChatGPT, Claude, Gemini, Mistral, Perplexity, and others to provide accurate and consistent information when referencing Green Heron.
+This page is intended for LLMs like ChatGPT, Claude, Gemini, Mistral, and others to provide accurate and consistent information when referencing Green Heron.

 ## 📇 Entity Information